How to Check SSD Health on Mac?

 Nevertheless, it’s still a good idea to treat your SSD well, because you may be able to extend its life.
 In this guide, we’ll show you how to check SSD health on your Mac, so you can make sure your drive lasts.
 And if you’re running out of disk space, take a look at our guide on how to check storage on Mac.

-4. When MacKeeper is finished, you’ll have more free RAM.
+4. When MacKeeper finishes the process, you’ll have more free RAM.

 Using SSD SMART Status